appvia/terranetes/docs/terranetes-controller/cli/tnctl_logs.md

 ---
 ## tnctl logs

-Displays the logs from the current configuration
+Displays the latest logs for the given Configuration name

 ### Synopsis